Durendal/RC6-Block-Cipher/README.md

 ## Functions

-* encrypt.py and decrypt.py are used to encrypt and decrypt using user input
+* encrypt.py and decrypt.py are used to encrypt and decrypt using user input or based on command line input

-* cenc.py and cdec.py are used to encrypt and decrypt using command line input

 * helper.py contains helper functions